 Where to Find a Hookey Board

-You can find Hookey boards on Amazon for about $38.
-And there are plenty of handmade boards available online as well.
+You can find Hookey boards on Amazon, and there are plenty of handmade boards available online as well.

 If you’re interested in the traditional Irish version of the game, check out this site.

 Or you can always try the DIY route and make your own ring-board.